 The south east coast of Mallorca is considered by many to offer some of the finest snorkeling in Spain.
 Marine life here is colorful and includes lots of fish as well as octopi.

-The small rocky coves and sandy beaches of south eastern Mallorca thus make great snorkeling territory.
+The small rocky coves and sandy beaches of southeastern Mallorca make great snorkeling territory.

 With warm, clear waters, the Balearic sea is a pleasant place to snorkel.